 FUSARIUM HEAD BLIGHT, caused by Fusarium Graminearum, is the most destructive fungal disease of wheat and barley in Canada.
-Movement of Fusarium Graminearum into Alberta from Saskatchewan, Manitoba, and the United States threatens to cause significant economic losses to producers and the grain industry if not handled properly.
+Although it moved into the province from adjoining provinces, it is now found throughout most of central and southern Alberta.
+Fusarium Graminearum is capable of causing significant economic losses to local producers and the grain industry if not handled properly.

 This fungal disease can greatly decrease yield, quality, and generate mycotoxins, which can cause livestock feeding problems.

-We urge all producers who acquire this product to be aware of the consequences and be prepared to utilize best management practices to prevent the introduction and spread of Fusarium Head Blight into our municipality.
+We urge all producers to be aware of the consequences and costs of this disease and be prepared to utilize best management practices to prevent the further introduction and spread of Fusarium Head Blight into our municipality.